kokkos/kokkos-kernels/docs/source/API/sparse/sort_crs.rst

 KokkosSparse::SortCRS
 #####################

-Defined in header :code:``KokkosSparse_sort_crs.hpp``
+Defined in header ``KokkosSparse_sort_crs.hpp``

-SortType Enum
+SortAlgorithm Enum
 =============

 .. code:: cppkokkos

-  enum class SortType {
+  enum class SortAlgorithm {
     DEFAULT,
     PARALLEL_THREAD_LEVEL,
     BULK_SORT
   };

-The `SortType` enum specifies the sorting strategy to use for CRS matrices and graphs.
+The `SortAlgorithm` enum specifies the sorting strategy to use for CRS matrices and graphs.
 The available options are:

 - `DEFAULT`: Automatically selects the best sorting strategy based on the execution space and matrix properties.
 - `PARALLEL_THREAD_LEVEL`: Forces parallel thread-level sorting within each row.
-- `BULK_SORT`: (Optional, if enabled) Uses bulk sorting for highly imbalanced matrices or graphs.
+- `BULK_SORT`: Order all entries in the matrix/graph using a single sort-by-key.
+This is the default algorithm for highly imbalanced matrices or graphs.

 Functions
 =========